 - Your earned income has to come from self-employment or employment.

-If you file your taxes with Turbo Tax, they will automatically calculate your credit amount based on the information that you enter into the system
+If you file your taxes online, they will help you to claim the earned income credit based on the information that you enter into the system

 Claiming the EIC If You Do Not Have Dependents